Musical Creativity with Python

 Fifth was then my bassline generator code.
 What would music be without a low-end?
 Haha!
 That ended up as https://pypi.org/project/music-bassline-generator/.

-Seventh were my modules for converting notes and phrases to traditional types of chromatic and melodic transformations, like inversion, ornaments, and arpeggiation, etc. The became https://pypi.org/project/music-melodicdevice/.
+Seventh were my modules for converting notes and phrases with traditional types of chromatic and melodic transformations, like inversion, ornaments, and arpeggiation, etc. They became https://pypi.org/project/music-melodicdevice/.

 Eighth was my module for creating randomized chord progressions based on weighted network transitions (from one chord to the next).
 This ended up as https://pypi.org/project/chord-progression-network/.

-This is musically realized (and is extremely long) at
+This is musically realized (and is extremely long) here:

 This open-source code can be copied and modified with any of the above packages for your own player.